Chennai Super Kings Company Analysis: Share Price, Financials, Valuation & Future Outlook 2026

 Public & Institutional Shareholders

-As of March 31, 2024, promoters collectively held about 41.65% of CSK’s equity, with the remaining 58.35% owned by public shareholders, as shown in the pie chart above.
-Within these promoters and public spaces, public filings and research reports indicate large positions held by entities such as EWS Finance & Investments, Sri Saradha Logistics, Life Insurance Corporation of India and its funds, the India Cements Shareholders’ Trust, and marquee investor Radhakishan Damani, among others.
+As of March 31, 2025, promoters collectively held about 47.22% of CSK’s equity, with the remaining 52.78% owned by public and institutional shareholders.
+Within these promoters and public investors, public filings and research reports indicate large positions held by entities such as EWS Finance & Investments, Sri Saradha Logistics, etc.

 Business Revenue Model